iZettle/sdk-android/README.md

 ### Proguard

-If using ProGuard for code shrinking the following rules need to be added prior to SDK version 1.14.16
+If using ProGuard for code shrinking, you need to add the following rules prior to SDK version 1.14.16.

 ```bash
 -keep class com.izettle.android.auth.dto.** { *; }